Volunteer Name: Annelies Adolf

 -Sudhir knows all the best sightseeing places so ask him.

 Other things volunteers should know:

--Do listen to Sudhir when he says a restaurant not hygienic .I saw many volunteer from other companies at a place he denied “unclean”and ended up sick.
+-Do listen to Sudhir when he says a restaurant not hygienic.I saw many volunteers from other companies at a place he denied “unclean” and ended up sick.

 -Nepali people are pretty used to tourist & treat you well.
 That was a comfort.

--Have confidence to do work while you are here.
+-Have the confidence to do work while you are here.

 -Sanitation may be very poor in Kathmandu but it is very good at the Homestay!